-Counter mode is selected by setting the T0CS bit (OPTION<5>).
+There are two types of Counter mode.
+The first Counter mode uses the T0CKI pin to increment Timer0.
+It is selected by setting the T0CKI bit (OPTION<5>), setting the CMPT0CS bit (CM1CON0<4>) and setting the COUTEN bit (CM1CON0<6>).
 In this mode, Timer0 will increment either on every rising or falling edge of pin T0CKI.
 The T0SE bit (OPTION<4>) determines the source edge.
 Clearing the T0SE bit selects the rising edge.
-Restrictions on the external clock input are discussed in detail in Section 6.1 "Using Timer0 with an External Clock".
+Restrictions on the external clock input are discussed in detail in Section 6.1 "Using Timer0 With An External Clock (Feature2)".